koii-network/docs/develop/command-line-tool/create-task-cli.md

 # Path to your executable webpack if the selected network is IPFS otherwise leave blank
 task_audit_program: ""

-# Provide your transaction ID in case of ARWEAVE and in case of DEVELOPMENT give your executable name as main otherwise leave blank
+# In case of DEVELOPMENT give your executable name as main otherwise leave blank
 task_audit_program_id: "main"

 # Total round time of your task: it must be given in slots and each slot is roughly equal to 4ms